khoo04/ai-project-management-news-topic-classification/individual_logs/Reflection_Week08_Ahmad Mirza Shahmi.md

-# Lessons Learned – Week 08
+# Lessons Learned – Week 08 AHMAD MIRZA SHAHMI

 ### 1. What planning activity helped most in monitoring progress?
 The Work Breakdown Structure, rather than serving as a passive checklist, ruthlessly exposed the fragility of our timeline by stripping away the comforting delusion that we had infinite time to refine the code.